gvwilson/sensibleadventures/bookster/bookster.md

 philosophical.
 At least now she could actually go and look at some books.

-Her father had first taken him to Booksellers' Cross on her eighth naming day.
+Her father had first taken her to Booksellers' Cross on her eighth naming day.
 The booksellers had rolled their eyes at one another, all thinking, "Here's another one," as they remembered themselves at her age.